claresudbery/clare-wiki-ably/pages/organising/tips/tech/install-mac.md

     - It's [here](/resources/scripts/installing-new-mac)
     - Make the script runnable: **chmod a+x installing-new-mac**
     - Run the script: **installing-new-mac**
-- You might need to install **brew** and **cask** on your system.
-    - I'm not sure about this though - I've put these actions in [the script](/resources/scripts/installing-new-mac)
-    - so hopefully you don't have to do them manually.

 ### Install brew:
 ```